-We’ve talked before about how
+We’ve talked before about how we do not expect most dental restorations to last forever

 So how is it that dental implants can actually be permanent?
 Here’s how: